WordPress/openverse/ingestion_server/README.md

 ## Configuration

 All configuration is performed through environment variables.
 See the `.env.stencil` file for a comprehensive list of all environment variables.
 The ones with sane defaults have been commented out.

+Pipenv will automatically load `.env` files when running commands with `pipenv run`.

 ## Mapping database tables to Elasticsearch